-Proposed subsections (c)(7)(C) requires that any employee not wearing a face covering or an acceptable alternative shall be at least six feet apart from all other persons unless the unmasked employee is tested at least twice weekly for COVID-19.
-It also states that COVID-19 testing cannot be used as an alternative to face coverings.
+Proposed subsections (c)(7)(C) requires that any employee not wearing a face covering under (c)(7)(A)4. or 5. (i.e. for medical/mental health reasons or because a particular task makes it infeasible), or an acceptable alternative when allowed by (c)(7)(B), must be six feet apart from all other persons unless fully vaccinated or tested at least weekly for COVID-19 at no cost to the employee.
+The provisions of this subsection cannot be used as an alternative to face coverings when otherwise required.